Peter Creedon: Early life

-Creedon worked as the principal of St Ailbe's School in Tipperary Town and lives in Thurles.
+Creedon worked as the principal of St Ailbe's and now is principal of Colaiste Dun Iascaigh (Schools in Tipperary Town and Cahir) and lives in Thurles.
 He is a former coach of the Cahir senior football team and of his former local team Roscarbery, and was in charge of the Tipperary minor and under-21 football teams from 2003 to 2008.

 Tipperary

 Creedon managed the Tipperary senior football team, appointed on 28 March 2012 before leaving in July 2015.
 He took over from John Evans, who resigned on 18 March after Tipperary's defeat to Sligo in the Allianz League.

 After Kerry defeated Tipp in the 2013 Championship Creedon called for the introduction of an All-Ireland 'B' Championship.

 He left the Tipperary job in July 2015 due to time constraints as he had become school principal of Coláiste Dún Iascaigh in Cahir.

 Laois

 In September 2016, Creedon took over as the manager of the Laois senior football team on a two-year contract.
 In July 2017, Creedon stepped down as Laois manager after one year in charge.